 - 3 tablespoons soy sauce

 - 3 tablespoons rice wine

-- about ½ cup corn or tapioca, corn or potato starch
+- 1/2 cuo tapioca starch or corn or potato starch

 - 3 tablespoons hoisin sauce